isopix/nolo-osvr/readme.md

 # About
 nolo-osvr is an OSVR plugin for LYRobotix Nolo VR tracker system.

+# Adapted to new nolo firmware, still a bit broken, especially controller rotation

 # Requirements
 * [OSVR Core](https://github.com/OSVR/OSVR-Core) - The core libraries for the OSVR software.
 * [hidapi](https://github.com/signal11/hidapi) - A USB Library.